 Year after year, we are told domestic, non-discretionary spending must be cut to lower the national debt.
 As a result, the buying power of the National Institutes of Health is now 21 percent below a decade ago.
 Yet, now Congress seeks to advance a tax plan that will cost more than $1.5 trillion in unpaid deficit spending, draining all available future resources for needed federal investments in medical research.
 It is shortsighted to spend $25 federal dollars on health care for Americans for every dollar currently spent on finding a cure.
 If this tax plan is approved even fewer dollars will be available for medical research.

 Scientific and medical innovation have helped to make our nation a global leader and have generated tremendous economic benefits to our local university community and our country.
-Eliminating tax credits for rare disease research will eliminate hope millions of Americans have for a cure.
-Further, eliminating the student loan deduction and taxing graduate student tuition will cripple graduate programs; particularly in STEM fields that advance tomorrow’s biomedical innovators.
+Eliminating tax credits for rare disease research will eliminate hope for millions of Americans that have help hope for a cure.
+Further, the House bill eliminates the student loan deduction and will tax graduate student tuition; crippling graduate programs — particularly in STEM fields that advance tomorrow’s biomedical innovators.

-I oppose the tax plan and urge you to vote NO. I look forward to your reply.
+Please oppose the tax plan and vote NO on any conference agreement.
+I look forward to your reply.

 1400 I St NW, Suite 235 · Washington, DC 20005